crytic/building-secure-contracts/program-analysis/echidna/testing-bytecode.md

 ## Introduction

-We will see how to fuzz a contract without providing the source code.
+We will see how to fuzz a contract without any provided source code.
-The technique can used to do differential fuzzing (i.e. compare multiple implementations) between a Solidity contract, a Vyper contract, or without source code.
+The technique can also be used to perform differential fuzzing (i.e. compare multiple implementations) between a Solidity contract and a Vyper contract.

 Consider the following bytecode:
 ```